anishst/Learn/CloudComputing/AWS/aws_notes.md

 ## Virtual Private Cloud (VPC)
  - for networking
+- spans all the Availability Zones in the region
+- VPC Flow logs
  - users private cloud in a region
  - **Subnets**
     - logicl grouping of resources within the VPC